Can You Use Numbered Lists in an Essay With an MLA Format?

 In a Block

 Another method is very similar to the format of a block quote and is handy if you have lots of items in the list or the items themselves are lengthy.
-For example:

 Use a colon to set off the list.
 Indent the items farther than normal paragraph indentations -- 10 spaces from the left margin.
 Place a period and space after the number.
 If the items in the list are complete sentences, end the items with a period.